justinchiu/hmmlm/README.md

 and install it locally following the directions in the repo.

-2. Export `l_cluster` to the path of the `brown-cluster/wcluster` command, locally installed in the previous step.
+2. Export `l_cluster` to the path of the `brown-cluster/wcluster` command, installed in the previous step.
 ```
 export l_cluster=/path/to/brown-cluster/wcluster
 ```